Ethereum CFD allows you to leverage profits based on the Ethereum price. You don’t think that’s possible? Then read on and find out how it works.

 Short vs. long

-The case in the previous example of betting on a rising price trend is called “going long” for CFDs.
+The case in the previous example of profiting from a rising price trend is called “going long” for CFDs.
 If the price has risen since the CFD was bought, you are in the profit zone.
 But if it falls below the purchase value, you are in the loss zone.

-Unlike stocks or crypto currencies, CFDs have the possibility of betting on falling prices and earning a lot from them.
+Unlike stocks or crypto currencies, CFDs have the possibility of profiting from falling prices and earning a lot from them.
 This means that you earn money if the underlying asset has lost value since the CFDs were purchased.
-If you bet on a falling price performance of the underlying asset for CFDs, this is called “going short”.
+If you want to profit from a falling price performance of the underlying asset for CFDs, this is called “going short”.

 Unless otherwise stated, for the sake of simplicity we will always assume “long” in the rest of this article.
-So we will bet on rising prices in order to make it easier for the beginning.
+So we want to profit from rising prices in order to make it easier for the beginning.

 Leverage and margin